 The fact that the word “searching” is now interchangeable with the word “Googling” should tell you just about everything you need to know about what Google can do for a business that needs to be found.

-Since 2014, Google My Business has been connecting local businesses with a bigger and better audience than they ever would have had access to on their own.
+Since 2014, Google Business Profile has been connecting local businesses with a bigger and better audience than they ever would have had access to on their own.
 With the accelerating transition to digital, it’s more vital now than ever that you get your local business online.
-So how do you get on Google My Business and why is it so important that you do?
+So how do you get on Google Business Profile and why is it so important that you do?

 What is a Google My Business account?

-Google My Business also feeds information into Google's Knowledge Graph, which in turn populates information in local Knowledge Panels found in the upper right of many searches.
+Google Business Profile also feeds information into Google's Knowledge Graph, which in turn populates information in local Knowledge Panels found in the upper right of many searches.

 Users can get your phone number, as well as your address, your website (if you have one), directions to your business, and a description of your company’s products and services.